Testing and Support Recovery of Correlation Structures for Matrix-Valued Observations with an Application to Stock Market Data: Introduction

 \section{Introduction}

 { Understanding the covariance matrix of asset returns is of paramount importance as asset pricing theories dictate that the distribution of returns are related to the business cycle and consumption states, which affect the demands for holding financial assets and generate time-varying risk premia \citep{Moskowitz-03RFS}.
 However, characterizing the covariance structure of returns can be challenging, particularly when the number of assets is large.
-This also creates an acute problem for investors trying to minimize their portfolio risk, when the sample covariance matrix can not be inverted.

 We now take the perspective of a global investor and consider an even more difficult challenge that the stock returns are from various industries in multiple countries across the world.
 To enable estimation, we employ a country-industry Kronecker structure model given the short sample period relative to the tremendous cross section of asset returns.
 However, cautions need to be taken, as these countries can be categorized into emerging markets and developed countries, assuming the same covariance matrix of industry returns for these two groups could lead to undesirable consequences in making optimal investment decision.
-Indeed, economic and finance theories suggest that industry returns may co-vary differently across the two groups of countries.
 As pointed out by \citet{BekaertHarvey-95JF}, developed markets are more financially integrated while emerging markets are more financially segmented, thus industries may have different amount of systematic risk depending on the level of segmentation.
-In other words, industries comove with the market, an aggregation of all industries, to different degrees, in emerging markets and developed countries.